Freely jointed chain models with extensible links: Theory

 The reduced asymptotic approximation for the $u$FJC isotensional single-chain mechanical response,

 is reached when $\kappa$ is sufficiently large and causes the second term in Eq.~\eqref{asymptotic} to contribute negligibly over all $\eta$.
 Physically, this is equivalent to neglecting the coupling between link stretching and link rotation.
 Eq.~\eqref{simplest} has been obtained previously using a combination of physical and mathematical arguments \cite{buche2021chain}, but here it has been more rigorously obtained.
 When Eq.~\eqref{simplest} is simplified in the case of a harmonic link potential ($\Delta\lambda=\eta/\kappa$), it matches past expressions obtained heuristically \cite{oesterhelt1999,grebikova2016350,grebikova2014single}.
 Since Eq.~\eqref{simplest} is asymptotic to $(1+\Delta\lambda)\mathcal{L}(\eta)$ for $\kappa\gg 1$, it also asymptotically matches many other expressions used for the harmonic case \cite{smith1996over,rief1997single,janshoff2000force,frey2012understanding,WANG19971335,wang2001single,calderon2008quantifying,McCauley2007,Bosco2013,camunas2016}.
 The developments here verify these reduced relations for sufficiently steep potentials and offer applicability to arbitrary link potentials.
-In the Appendix, the reduced asymptotic relations for single-chain functions in the isometric ensemble (such as the Helmholtz free energy) are additionally provided, which are asymptotically valid for $N_b\gg 1$.
+In Appendix~\ref{apphelm}, the reduced asymptotic relations for single-chain functions in the isometric ensemble (such as the Helmholtz free energy) are additionally provided using the Legendre transformation, which are asymptotically valid for a sufficiently large number of links \cite{manca2012elasticity,manca2014equivalence,buche2020statistical}.
+This additional approximation is often necessary, since the FJC model is analytically complicated to solve in the isometric ensemble.
+To avoid making the Legendre transformation approximation, one could use the FJC radial distribution function \cite{treloar1946statistical,wang1952statistical} to obtain the reference system partition function within a constant \cite{buche2020statistical} and apply the asymptotic approach, but the result would be highly impractical.